AkashBabu/supervised-emitter/gitbook/apidocs/interfaces/icontext.md

 This promise will be resolved when the pipeline has completed execution.
-This can be very useful in situation wherein the user wants execute some action when this pipeline has been completed irrespective of whether it is stopped in between or has completed the pipeline.
+This can be very useful in situations wherein the user wants to execute some action when this pipeline has been completed, irrespective of whether it is stopped in between or has completed the pipeline.
 In fact, same technique was used to create subscribeOnce feature as well.